sarang-sridhar/DBSProject/README.md

 To start the project you need to have node (latest stable release) installed in your system .

-To run the project git clone the repository then change to the directory Auction-Management-System

 To run the frontend run the command cd client npm i